wouterpotters/castorapi/README.md

 ## NOTE
 I am not affiliated with Castor EDC in any way.
 Use this software at your own risk.
-If this API tool does not suffice - take a look at the work from Reinier van Linschoten, who also created a Python wrapper for Castor EDC (2021). (https://github.com/reiniervlinschoten/castoredc_api_client)
+If this API tool does not suffice - take a look at the work from Reinier van Linschoten, who also created a Python package for two-way communication Castor EDC (2021). (https://github.com/reiniervlinschoten/castoredc_api)